bwssytems/ha-bridge/README.md

 # ha-bridge
 Emulates Philips Hue api to other home automation gateways such as an Amazon Echo.
 The Bridge handles basic commands such as "On", "Off" and "brightness" commands of the hue protocol.
 This bridge can control most devices that have a distinct API.
 In the cases of systems that require authorization and/or have API's that cannot be handled in the current method, a module may need to be built.
-The Harmony Hub is such a module.
-The Bridge has helpers to build devices for the gateway for the Logitech Harmony Hub, Vera, Vera Lite or Vera Edge.
+The Harmony Hub is such a module and so is the Nest module.
+The Bridge has helpers to build devices for the gateway for the Logitech Harmony Hub, Vera, Vera Lite or Vera Edge and the Nest.
 Alternatively the Bridge supports custom calls as well.
 ## Build
 To customize and build it yourself, build a new jar with maven:
 ```